osg-htc/user-documentation/documentation/htc_workloads/specific_resources/openmpi-jobs.md

 becomes more difficult due to the limited number of resources).

 To get started, first compile your code using the OpenMPI container.
 You can create your own OpenMPI container or use the one that is available on dockerhub.
 OSG has a `openmpi` container.
-To compile your code using the OSG provided image, load the imagae first.
+To compile your code using the OSG provided image, start running the container first.

     $ apptainer shell /ospool/uc-shared/public/OSG-Staff/openmpi.sif
     $ mpicc -o hello hello.c